How to Spot Crypto Signal Scams: The Complete Red-Flag Checklist

 The red flags that matter most

 Crypto signal scams usually sell certainty in a market where certainty does not exist.
-The common pattern is simple: show a few winning screenshots, hide the losing calls, push urgency, and move the reader toward a paid group, deposit, or wallet connection.
+The common pattern is simple: show a few winning screenshots, hide the losing calls, push urgency, and move the reader toward a paid group, a deposit, or a wallet connection.

-A serious review starts with what the provider keeps visible when trades go wrong.
+A serious assessment starts with what the provider keeps visible when trades go wrong.
 If losing signals disappear, if timestamps are missing, or if results cannot be checked independently, the track record is marketing, not evidence.

 How fake track records are built